bunnytrex/basic-discord.js-tutorial/README.md

 # Console Commands

-Make sure your computer is up to ate with atleast V16 of node.js, if not please visit: https://nodejs.org/
+Make sure your computer is up to date with atleast V16 of node.js, if not please visit: https://nodejs.org/

 In your editor please make sure you have the following downloaded: